internetofwater/docs.geoconnex.us/docs/access/api/sparql.md

     The Geoconnex graph database provides a RDF4J API that is documented [here](https://graph.geoconnex.us/webapi).
 With this API, you can run sparql queries from the command line or any client that can send HTTP requests.

-    The example below shows how we can read in the sparql query, encode it to be in the proper format, and send it to the API via curl.
+    The example below shows how we can send a sparql query.
+We can either send the query as a URL parameter in a GET request or inside the body of a POST request.

     ```sh
 #!/bin/bash